top of page

 If you don't want to see this view every time you look at the ocean for the next 40 years, email Chris Bowen and your Federal Member of Parliament.

+But proponents keep telling us that you will hardly see them?
 On ABC Illawarra radio (Oct 2023) Dr. Karl estimated that 280m high turbines would be seen up to 45km out to sea when sitting on the beach and from the top of the escarpment, that number is closer to 100km on a clear day.

-A review of the daytime and nighttime views found that:
+Furthermore, a review of the daytime and nighttime views found that:

 3. At distances of 14km or less, even isolated small facilities will likely be a major focus of visual attention in seaward views Journal of Environmental Practice